-Experiencing a stroke or a brain injury is a huge, life-altering event.
-But even after the rehab, the outpatient therapy, and the lifestyle modifications, there can be another fear- will having a stroke or brain injury lead to dementia in the future?
+Experiencing a brain injury is a huge, life-altering event.
+But even after the rehab, the outpatient therapy, and the lifestyle modifications, there can be another fear- will having a brain injury or a stroke lead to dementia in the future?

 In this article

-- What is the link between stroke or brain injury and dementia?
+- What is the link between brain injury and dementia?

-- Why might a stroke or brain injury lead to dementia?
+- Why might a brain injury lead to dementia?

-- Who is at risk of developing dementia post-stroke?
+- Who is at risk of developing dementia after brain injury?

 - What can be done to reduce the risk of developing dementia?